 ON THIS PAGE: You will find information about how many people are diagnosed with leukemia each year.
+You will also learn some general information on surviving the disease.
 Remember, survival rates depend on several factors.
 To see other pages, use the menu on the side of your screen.

 This year, an estimated 60,140 people of all ages (34,090 men and boys and 26,050 women and girls) in the United States will be diagnosed with leukemia.
 Of these, an estimated 18,960 people (10,830 males and 8,130 females) will be diagnosed with CLL.